“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

-It was an extension of Cantometrics, for people in middle school or high school.
+It extended Cantometrics, for people in middle school or high school.
 It was computerized, so you could sit down at a computer screen and access a map of the planet, press a button and access a particular culture and its music.
 It was an educational component that Alan was trying to develop, but it got stalled so it never made it into the public arena.

 Your time with Alan Lomax was a training ground.

 Look, when it comes right down to it, when you perform and compose music you are dealing with sound.
-Also, there is something called “ear training.”
-I was so adamant about “ear training” with my students that they called it “ear straining!”
-(Laughs) When you play music with others a lot of what is achieved in the way of a good performance has to do with how well you listen to the people you are playing with and how deeply you respond as well as the adjustments you make intuitively to blend in.
-It makes all the difference between something that has the juice and something that doesn’t have the juice.
+Also, there is “ear training.”
+I was so adamant about “ear training” with my students they called it “ear straining!”
+(Laughs) When you play music with others a lot of what is achieved as a good performance concerns how well you listen to the people you are playing with and how deeply you respond and the adjustments you make intuitively to blend in.
+It makes all the difference between something with the juice and something that doesn’t have the juice.
 So any ear training, and especially the work I did with Alan Lomax was very helpful.
 It gave me more chops and more ears.

 In 1994 the project came to a close.
 What happened after that?

-I continued to work around Ulster County doing various odd jobs and began traveling to Europe again.
+I continued to work around Ulster County doing various odd jobs and traveled to Europe again.
 The gig at the Grant was gone, but David Winograd and I collaborated with some local guys.
-I also started going back to New York to play isolated gigs; I started getting out again.
+I also went back to New York to play isolated gigs; I got out again.